-- The preferred method to describe the measurement location is to use the word and frame specifications. - When using word and frame, it is highly recommended to avoid the use of the other location types in the same TMATS file. - When using word and frame, it is recommended to avoid the use of subframes as defined in the Subframe Definitions section of the P-Group. - As of RCC IRIG 106-11, the other location types and subframes have been removed from Chapter 9. - j.
-Number of Fragments.
-The number of fragments the measurement occupies.
-If the measurement is not fragmented, as in this case, enter 1.
-D-1\MNF\N-1-1-1:1:
+- The preferred method to describe the measurement location is to use the word and frame specifications. - When using word and frame, it is highly recommended to avoid the use of the other location types in the same TMATS file. - When using word and frame, it is recommended to avoid the use of subframes as defined in the Subframe Definitions section of the P-Group. - As of RCC IRIG 106-11, the other location types and subframes have been removed from Chapter 9.

+The number of locations to follow for the measurement.

+D-1\MML\N-1-1:1;